MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_run_around_like_crazy.md

 # Entity Documentation - minecraft:behavior.run_around_like_crazy

-`minecraft:behavior.run_around_like_crazy` allows an entity to run around without a set goal.
+`minecraft:behavior.run_around_like_crazy` compels an entity to run around without a set goal.

 ## Parameters